Geometric quantum discord through the Schatten 1-norm

 Most recently, Tufarelli {\it et al.}~\cite{Tufarelli:13} have introduced a modified version of geometric discord that is immune to the particular ancilla considered in Ref.~\cite{Piani}.
 However, since this measure is also based on Hilbert-Schmidt distance, it inherits the noncontractivity problem (see, e.g., examples in Ref.~\cite{Hu:12}).
 A way to circumvent this issue is to employ the trace distance in place of the Hilbert-Schmidt norm~\cite{Hu:12,Nielsen-Chuang,Rana:13}.
 In this direction, we consider the generalization of the geometric discord in terms of Schatten $p$-norms.
 More specifically, we show that the geometric discord as defined by the 1-norm is the only $p$-norm geometric discord invariant under the class of channels considered in Ref.~\cite{Piani}.
-Furthermore, by restricting the minimization to states in the Bell-diagonal form, we analytically evaluate the 1-norm geometric discord for arbitrary Bell-diagonal two-qubit states, finding out a very simple expression that is equivalent to the negativity of quantumness~\cite{Piani:NoQ} (also referred as the minimum entanglement potential~\cite{Chaves:11}).
+Furthermore, by restricting the minimization to states in the Bell-diagonal form, we analytically evaluate the 1-norm geometric discord for arbitrary Bell-diagonal two-qubit states.
 As an illustration, we compare our result with the entropic quantum discord and the 2-norm geometric discord, analyzing its monotonicity properties as a function of the correlation functions.
-Moreover, we also consider the 1-norm geometric discord in the ground state of critical spin chains, discussing its behavior at quantum phase transitions.